Honda Civic Insurance Rates

 Rates are averaged for all Honda Civic models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-Below you'll find a review of the ideas that were covered above.
+The following list is a brief review of the ideas that were presented in the illustrations above.

-- Drivers can save approximately $180 per year just by quoting online well ahead of the renewal date
+- You may be able to save up to $180 per year just by quoting online in advance

 Now that you have a better understanding of how Honda Civic car insurance rates are determined, the next step is to find out what your policy might look like.
 Take advantage of our free quote tool below to compare Honda Civic insurance costs from multiple companies.